rahulravisankar1108/HyperFeed/README.md

     - Expected Request
         1. CurrentUserID
-        2. UserID of the given Request
+        2. userId of the given Request

+        ```{
+            "userId" : "609a463ce9a5c899587d7e7d",
+            "givenRequestUser" : "609a4639e9a5c899587d7e7c"
+        }

     - Expected Response
         Message : "Given request Removed"

 2. Get

-    > /requested/ShowAll-Users/:UserID  provides the user to get the details of the UserID's which current User has given friend request.
+    > /requested/ShowAll-Users/:UserID  provides the user to get the details of the userId's which current User has given friend request.

     - Expected Request (params)
-        1. UserID
+        1. userId

     - Expected Response
         ```if Given Request in current User